Tyromancer/Snake-For-Two-Players/docs/readme.txt

  win the game

-This application is developed and tested under:
+This application is developed and tested under: Windows 10 && Java 8

 For how to use and test the application, please refer test/test.txt